 ASAE’s comments focus on how potential changes to overtime eligibility would affect associations and other nonprofit employers.
 As it did with the Obama-era rule, ASAE emphasized that it does not oppose increasing the overtime salary threshold, but that creating a one-size-fits-all threshold for overtime eligibility across the country, regardless of cost-of-living differences, would not be workable for many employers.

 Based on the federal government’s inflation calculator, ASAE has suggested that an inflation-adjusted minimum salary level of $30,830 would be an appropriate threshold for overtime eligibility.

 The overtime rule was a top issue of concern for members in ASAE’s 2016 and 2017 Advocacy Priority Survey, and it mobilized the association community across the country.
 ASAE took this issue to Capitol Hill as part of American Associations Day, our annual legislative fly-in for association professionals.
 We held more than 250 meetings with lawmakers and their staff to explain how changes to this rule will affect association professionals.

-Before the rule was finalized, ASAE submitted extensive written comments to DOL and met face to face in April with DOL and Office of Management and Budget officials to share our concerns that the new rule would adversely affect many nonprofit organizations and other employers with limited revenues—and could harm many affected employees as well.
+ASAE also submitted extensive written comments to the Department of Labor and met face-to-face with DOL and Office of Management and Budget officials to share our concerns that the new rule would adversely affect many nonprofit organizations and other employers with limited revenues, and could harm many affected employees as well.